bloop132435/bloop132435.github.io/index.md

 This method is based on the intuition of gradient descent.
 It chooses the optimal bit configuration by learning the local optimal choice, and works for pre-trained models of all varieties
 **add gif**
 ![iterative performance](./vgg_iter.png)
+I am preparing a paper which will be published in the IEEE International Symposium on Circuits and Systems (ISCAS).

 ---